Universe

 "separate" "compact" "compact-separator"

-• rounding: dictionary : You can provide one or more rounding options in a dictionary.
+• round: dictionary : You can provide one or more rounding options in a dictionary.
 Also see rounding.

-• grouping: dictionary : You can provide one or more grouping options in a dictionary.
+• group: dictionary : You can provide one or more grouping options in a dictionary.
 Also see grouping.

 Configuration example: